Common St. John's Wort

 Cultivation: The preference is full sun and mesic to dry conditions.
 Common St. John's Wort adapts to virtually any kind of soil that contains loam, sand, or gravel; there is a preference for soil that is alkaline.
 This plant can spread aggressively by forming vegetative colonies, and can be difficult to get rid off.

 Range & Habitat: This is a common plant that occurs throughout Illinois; it is especially common in the northern and western areas of the state (see Distribution Map).
 Habitats include mesic to dry sand prairies, barren savannas, degraded weedy meadows, gravelly areas along railroads and roadsides, pastures and abandoned fields, and sterile waste areas.
 There is a preference for disturbed areas with little vegetation.
-Common St. John's Wort was introduced from Europe as a garden plant.
+Common St. John's Wort was introduced into North America from Europe as a garden plant.

 Faunal Associations: Bumblebees and other kinds of bees visit the flowers to collect pollen.
 Occasionally, Syrphid flies and beetles may feed on the pollen, although they are less effective at pollination.
 The showy flowers may attract other kinds of insects (e.g., wasps and butterflies), but they are vainly seeking nectar, which the flowers don't produce.
 The caterpillars of the butterfly Strymon melinus (Gray Hairstreak) feed on the seed capsules of Hypericum spp.
 (St. John's Worts), while the caterpillars of the moth Nedra ramosula (Gray Half-Spot) feed on the foliage.
 Mammalian herbivores are not attracted to Common St. John's Wort as a food plant because it can cause a photosensitive reaction (particularly in light-skinned animals) and gastrointestinal distress.